• Skip to main content

 Affiliate Disclosure: This Post May Contain Affiliate Links.

 Lady Banks Rose is a vigorous climbing rose.
 It comes in white and yellow and has a slightly sweet scent.
 It is a thornless rose that is easy to care for.
-Prune it to train it to grow up arbors, along a fence, or most anything.
+Prune it to train it to grow up in arbors, along a fence, or most anything.

 lady banks rose

 Despite being a novice gardener, this climbing rose has thrived along our backyard fence.
-It’s done so well, that we planted seven more bushes in our yard.
+It’s done so well that we planted seven more bushes in our yard.

 I was mesmerized.